antfu/vite-plugin-glob/README.md

 ## Motivations

 There are quite some scenarios that `import.meta.glob` wasn't considered when it's been implemented at the beginning.
-And we received several PRs to improve it.
+So we received quite a few PRs to improve it.

 However, some design considerataions might conflict with each other.
 For example, [`#2495 support ignore option for glob import`](https://github.com/vitejs/vite/pull/2495) supports the ignore glob as a second argument, while in [`#6953 import.meta.glob support ?raw`](https://github.com/vitejs/vite/pull/6953) we uses the second argument to specify glob query (and later been changed to `{ as }` via [`#7215 deprecate { assert: { type: raw }} in favor of { as: raw }`](https://github.com/vitejs/vite/pull/7215)).